-For film buffs, gamers and couch potatoes alike, the humble HDMI cable is like a gift from the gods themselves, bringing glorious high-definition to the masses.
-But if you’ve ever been shopping for a HDMI cable, you’ll quickly find yourself lost down a rabbit hole of technical terms and meaningless jargon, when all you wanted was to be able to play the latest Call of Duty in 4K.
+While the average consumer might find the humble mere par of the course when it comes to playing audio and video out of their TV, there’s far more to HDMI cables than meets the eye.
+You see, for film buffs, gamers and couch potatoes the HDMI cable is like a gift from the gods themselves, bringing glorious 4K high-definition picture and audio to the masses.
+But if you’ve ever been shopping for an HDMI cable, you’ll quickly find yourself lost down a rabbit hole of technical terms and jargon, when all you wanted was to be able to play the latest Call of Duty in 4K.

 What to Look For in an HDMI Cable

 There are many important factors to keep in mind before buying an HDMI cable.
 Ask us a few years ago and we’d say there’s no difference in audio or sound quality between the cheapest and most expensive HDMI cables, but today, that couldn’t be farther from the truth and it’s a cause for confusion for many.
 HDMI 2.0 vs. HDMI 2.1, what’s the difference?

 When it comes to HDMI 2.0 cables, there are two main categories and only one has the ability to play 4K content.
 Both categories of HDMI also come with or without ethernet capabilities, meaning there’s technically four different types of HDMI 2.1 cable.

 - High-speed (Category 2)